reruo321/Assembly_Practice/002-Instructions/EX01-AnimalFunctions/README.md

 		________________
 		call sheep

-While following the callee rules, it pushes ebx, and moves the parameter value to the ebx.
+While following the callee rules, it pushes EBX, and moves the parameter value to the EBX.
 If we want to pass it to sheep(), we should push it onto the stack before calling sheep().
 If do so, it would be the parameter that is up the return address.

 		push ebx